basho-labs/little_riak_book/en/02-concepts.md

 # Concepts

-When I first encountered Riak, I found a few concepts daunting.
-But understanding these theories made me appreciate the difficulty of the distributed database problem space, and the elegant solutions provided by Riak.
+Believe me, dear reader, when I suggest that thinking in a distributed fashion is awkward.
+When I had first encountered Riak, I was not prepared for some of its more preternatural concepts.
+Our brains just aren't hardwired to think in a distributed, asynchronous manner.
+Richard Dawkins coined the term *Middle World*---the serial, rote land humans encounter every day, which exists between the extremes of the very small strangeness of quarks and the vastness of outer space.
+We don't consider these extremes clearly because we don't encounter them on a daily basis, just like distributed computations and storage.
+So we create models and tools to bring the physical act of scattered parallel resources in line, on our more ordinary synchronous terms.
+Where Riak takes great pains to simplify the hard parts, it does not pretend that they don't exist.
+Just like you can never hope to program at an expert level without any knowledge of memory or CPU management, so too can you never safely develop a highly available clusters without a firm grasp of a few underlying concepts.

 ## The Landscape

-Before we understand where Riak sits in the spectrum of databases, it's good to have a little front matter.
-The existence of databases like Riak is the culmination of two things: accessible technology spurring different data requirements, and gaps in the data management market.
+The existence of databases like Riak is the culmination of two basic trends: accessible technology spurring different data requirements, and gaps in the data management market.

 First, as we've seen steady improvements in technology along with reductions in cost, vast amounts of computing power and storage are now within the grasp of nearly anyone.
 Along with our increasingly interconnected world caused by the web and shrinking, cheaper computers (like smartphones), this has catalyzed an exponential growth of data, and a demand for more predictability and speed by savvier users.
 In other words, more data is being created on the front-end, while more data is being managed on the backend.

 Second, relational database management systems (RDBMS) have become focused over the years for a standard set of use-cases, like business intelligence.
 They were also technically tuned for squeezing performance out of single larger servers, like optimizing disk access, even while cheap commodity (and virtualized) servers made horizontal growth increasingly attractive.
 As cracks in relational implementations became apparent, custom implementations arose in response to specific problems not originally envisioned by the relational DBs.

-These new databases are loosely called NoSQL, and Riak is of its ilk.
+These new databases are collected under the moniker *NoSQL*, and Riak is of its ilk.

 <h3>Database Models</h3>